yewsiang/addressbook-level2/doc/UserGuide.md

 #### Changes from level 1
 What's different from AddressBook-Level1:
 * Support for storing address (`a/`) and tags (`t/`)
+* Address should have four fields separated by commas - Block, Street, Unit and Postal Code
 * Support for marking a contact detail as 'private' (`pa/`) (`pe/`) (`pp/`)
 * View details of a person (`view` : shows non-private details), (`viewall` : shows all details)